dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 ### Mapping roles to permissions

-In our case users can belong to one or more clients and same user can have different roles for various clients.
+To keep things simpler users can belong to only one client.

 {% highlight ruby %}
 class User
-  has_many :user_clients
+  has_one :user_client
 end
 class Client
   has_many :user_clients